physicsturtle/physicsturtle_old/physics.md

 <!--- <a class="page-link" href="/hs-physics-II/">Physics II </a> - In progress --->

 ## Undergraduate Physics
+The undergraduate physics education aims to explose the student to a wide variety of

 ### General Physics/Surveys of Physics
 <a class="page-link" href="/physics-I/">Physics I - Thermodynamics, Elasticity, Fluids, Acoustics </a> - In progress